 Cohesion Funds are considered, together with the Recovery and Resilience Facility, key financial tools to achieve the targets set by the Plan for 2030: unemployment reduction, increased training participation and reduction of poverty and social exclusion risk.

-The European Pillar of Social Rights (EPSR) Action Plan, presented last March 4th by the European Commission sets three targets for 2030:
+The European Pillar of Social Rights (EPSR) Action Plan, presented on 4 March by the European Commission, sets three targets for 2030:

 - At least 78% of people aged 20 to 64 should be in employment

 - At least 60% of all adults should participate in training every year

 - The number of people at risk of poverty or social exclusion should be reduced by at least 15 million (decreased from the initial estimated 20 million target).

 The European Commission considers those targets as “ambitious but realistic”, considering the post COVID scenario.

 Member States are recommended to use Cohesion Funds, notably the ESF+ (the main funding instrument for the European Pillar of Social Rights) and ERDF together with the Recovery and Resilience Facility (RRF), which provides additional funds, to design measures that contribute to achieve these targets.
 Recovery and Resilience Plans to be submitted by Member States should include measures and programming to reach Action Plan Targets.